jwtk/jjwt/README.md

     jwt = Jwts.parserBuilder() // (1)

     .setKeyLocator(keyLocator) // (2) dynamically locate signing or encryption keys
-    //.verifyWith(key)         //     a static key used to verify all signed JWTs
+    //.verifyWith(key)         //     or a static key used to verify all signed JWTs
-    //.decryptWith(key)        //     a static key used to decrypt all encrypted JWTs
+    //.decryptWith(key)        //     or a static key used to decrypt all encrypted JWTs

     .build()                   // (3)